Kensington, California: History

 The area that is now Kensington was originally the territory of the Huchiun band of the Ohlone Indigenous people who occupied much of the East Bay of the San Francisco Bay Area.
 The Pedro Fages mapping expedition passed through the area in 1772.

 In 1823, the Republic of Mexico granted Rancho San Pablo, an extent of land lying north of Cerrito Creek and the Rancho San Antonio, including that portion of land that is now Kensington, to Francisco María Castro, a veteran of the Mexican Army and former alcalde of San José.
-In 1831 his youngest son, Victor Castro, inherited the southern portion of the rancho, including what is now Kensington.
+In 1831, his youngest son, Victor Castro, inherited the southern portion of the rancho, including what is now Kensington.

 In 1892, Anson Blake purchased a portion of Castro's land, most of which is now Kensington.

-George Shima bought ten acres north of Cerrito Creek and east of the present day Arlington Avenue in about 1911, intending to build a home there.
+George Shima bought ten acres north of Cerrito Creek and east of the present-day Arlington Avenue in about 1911, intending to build a home there.
 He hosted an annual community picnic on the property for some time.

 Land development companies had bought most of the Kensington area by 1911, when it was first surveyed.
 The area was named "Kensington" that year by Robert Brousefield, a surveyor who had lived in the London district of South Kensington in the Royal Borough of Kensington and Chelsea at one time.
-The first subdivisions were Kensington Park and Berkeley Park west of Arlington Avenue, with most streets named for locations in England, and Berkeley Highlands, with most streets named for colleges and universities.
+The first subdivisions were Kensington Park and Berkeley Park, located west of Arlington Avenue, with most streets named after locations in England, and Berkeley Highlands, which featured streets named after colleges and universities.

-Farmers in Kensington resisted inclusion in the city of El Cerrito when it was incorporated in 1917, and local voters have rejected incorporation various times since then.
+Farmers in Kensington resisted inclusion in the city of El Cerrito when it was incorporated in 1917, and local voters have rejected incorporation on multiple occasions since then.

 In the 1920s, the East Bay Municipal Utility District (EBMUD) constructed an aqueduct through the Berkeley Hills to transport water from the San Pablo Reservoir to a still-active pumping facility in Kensington, located just above the Colusa Circle.
 Some of the water received by this facility is pumped up the hill to the Summit Reservoir located at the top of Spruce Street.
 The rest is pumped to other reservoirs serving the East Bay.

 The population of Kensington was 226 in 1920, 1,423 in 1930, 3,355 in 1940, and reached a peak of 6,601 in 1950.